DRI-network/RICO/README.md

 #### RICO Standard ICO

-RICO Standard ICO utilizes the `RICOStandardPoD.sol` and `SimplePoD.sol` for your RICO.
+RICO Standard ICO utilizes the `RICOStandardPoD.sol` and `PublicSalePoD.sol` for your RICO.
 This method is our suggested method and integrates a Take Over Bid and offers functionality for rewarding market makers.
 The tokens the owner receives from the Take Over Bid are locked for a fixed period of a 180 days.

 #### Simple ICO

-A Simple ICO utilizes the `TokenMintPoD.sol` and `SimplePoD.sol` for your RICO.
+A Simple ICO utilizes the `TokenMintPoD.sol` and `PublicSalePoD.sol` for your RICO.
 This method is more old school, having a separate allocation for the owner and offering the remainder of the tokens through a capped or uncapped public sale.
 The tokens the owner receives from the separate allocation can be locked for a fixed period which can be set freely.

 #### Dutch Auction